 Why does my child eat better at nursery than at home?

-Whilst the nursery staff want the children to eat well, there isn’t that same intense parent-child dynamic at the table where your child can tell that you really (really!) care what and how much they eat.
+Whilst the nursery staff want the children to eat well, there isn’t that same intense parent-child dynamic at the table that there is at home where your child can tell that you really – really! – care what and how much they eat.
 Also, there are a lot more children per adult at nursery, so inevitably less focus and pressure on each individual child to eat their food.

 So those raw carrot sticks that they ignore at home, or that cottage pie that they push away sulkily when they’re with you, suddenly become rather appealing when they’re hungry anyway.